Choctaw Civil War: Civil war

 During the wars with the Chickasaw, a Choctaw warrior known as Red Shoes rose to prominence.
 Although he was not born into one of the hereditary chiefdoms that made up the Choctaw nation, Red Shoes was able to rise to the position of war-captain due to his war-won fame.
 He eventually became chief of the town of Couechitto, which soon grew wealthy due to its involvement with the fur trade.
 However, after several years of lackluster trading with the French, Red Shoes decided to enter trade negotiations with British colonists instead.
 Red Shoe's trading with the British threatened to damage the tribe's relations with the French, and when it was discovered the chief was widely chastised by other Choctaw leaders.
 However, Red Shoes continued to trade with the British, even going so far as to lead a delegation to Charleston.
-Red Shoes found that the British were willing to sell guns and other goods to the Choctaw at lower prices than the French were, and soon the chief (who was affiliated with the Western Division) was able to further increase his political power.
+Red Shoes found that the British were willing to sell guns and other goods to the Choctaw at lower prices than the French were, and soon the chief (who was affiliated with the Western Division) established a solid trading relationship with the British, allowing him access to more wealth, weapons, and political power.
 Though he had fought alongside the French against the Chickasaw, his observation of the French Tombigbee expedition (which had suffered heavy casualties) convinced him that the Louisiana colony was militarily weak.
 He also considered allying his large tribe with British colonists in the Carolinas.
 In addition, Red Shoes sought to enter peace negotiations with the Chickasaw, an idea which many Choctaw and French leaders strongly opposed.